mnieber/skandha/README.md

 TODO: add image.

-### Implementation of mapDatas
+### Implementation of mapDatasToFacet

-Internally, `mapDatas` creates a property on the target instance that returns data from the source instance.
-In the above example, the use of `mapDatas` to fill
+Internally, `mapDatasToFacet` creates a property on the target instance that returns data from the source instance.
+In the above example, the use of `mapDatasToFacet` to fill
 ``selection.selectableIds` is equivalent to calling

 ```